Analysis | Just how ‘divisive’ are Biden’s executive actions, really?

 What the executive orders do: Require masks and physical distancing on federal grounds and by government contractors, as well as in airports and on airplanes, trains, boats and intercity buses

 Support: Americans approved 67 percent to 30 percent of the idea that they should be required to wear masks in public, according to an October Quinnipiac University poll.
-The poll didn’t ask specifically about a federal mandate, but support was quite high for a policy that goes quite a bit further than Biden’s.
+The poll didn’t ask specifically about a federal mandate, but support was quite high for a policy that goes quite a bit further than that of Biden.

 Reversing Trump’s transgender military ban